 Sometimes electors change their votes in large groups, such as when 23 Virginia electors acted together in 1836.
 Many times, however, these electors stood alone in their decisions.
 As of the 2004 election, no elector has changed the outcome of an election by voting against his or her party’s designated candidate.

 Despite these 157 faithless votes, and a Supreme Court ruling allowing states to empower political parties to require formal pledges from presidential electors (Ray v.
 Blair, 343 US 214), 21 states still do not require their members of the Electoral College to vote for their party's designated candidate.

-The 29 states (plus the District of Columbia) that do require faithfulness issue a small variety of rarely enforced punishments for faithless electors, including fines and misdemeanors.
+There are 29 states (plus the District of Columbia) that require faithfulness issue a small variety of rarely enforced punishments for faithless electors, including fines and misdemeanors.

 An unknown elector from Minnesota, pledged to vote for Democrat John Kerry, cast a presidential vote instead for Kerry’s running mate John Edwards (the elector also cast his or her vice presidential vote for Edwards).
 One Minnesota elector, who believed the Edwards vote must have been a mistake, said, "I'm certainly glad the Electoral College isn't separated by one vote."

 Barbara Lett-Simmons, a Democratic elector from the District of Columbia, did not cast her vote in order to protest the lack of congressional representation for Washington, DC.
 Lett-Simmons was the first elector to abstain from voting since 1832.
 Her abstention did not affect the outcome of the election.